Create apps for Office and SharePoint by using Napa Office 365 Development Tools

 Applies to: apps for Office | apps for SharePoint | Office 2013 | Office 365 | SharePoint Foundation 2013 | SharePoint Server 2013

-"Napa" Office 365 Development Tools is a great way to get started building apps for Office or SharePoint directly out of a browser window.
+Napa Office 365 Development Tools is a great way to get started building apps for Office or SharePoint directly out of a browser window.
 There is no need to install any other tools such as Visual Studio.
 All you need is an Office 365 account and a supported browser.
 To get started, sign up for an Office 365 Developer Site.
-Then, install "Napa" Office 365 Development Tools on your Developer site and you are ready to create apps for Office documents, mail items or SharePoint.
-For more information, see Sign up for an Office 365 Developer Site.
-When you are ready to leverage the powerful capabilities in Microsoft Visual Studio, "Napa" Office 365 Development Tools makes it easy to download your project and continue developing your app for Office or SharePoint.
+Then, install Napa Office 365 Development Tools on your Developer site and you are ready to create apps for Office documents, mail items or SharePoint.
+For more information, see Sign up for an Office 365 Developer Subscription and set up your tools and environment.
+When you are ready to leverage the powerful capabilities in Microsoft Visual Studio, Napa Office 365 Development Tools makes it easy to download your project and continue developing your app for Office or SharePoint.

 To get started, sign up for an Office 365 Developer site.
-To learn more, visit this topic: Sign up for an Office 365 Developer Site.
-After you sign-up, open your Office 365 Developer site, and install the "Napa" Office 365 Development Tools app.
+To learn more, visit this topic: Sign up for an Office 365 Developer Subscription and set up your tools and environment.
+After you sign-up, open your Office 365 Developer site, and install the Napa Office 365 Development Tools app.
 Then, create your first app for Office or SharePoint.
 The following topics can help you get started.